bradreeder/CV/README.md

 # Bradley Reeder - UX Researcher

-I am a UX Researcher with multidisciplinary experience across web development, user research, facilitation, teaching and collaborative working.
-Currently I freelance and study as a member of [Founders & Coders C.I.C](http://www.foundersandcoders.com/), a highly-selective sixteen week web development school.
+I am a UX Researcher with multidisciplinary experience across web development, user research, facilitation, and teaching.
+Currently I freelance as a member of [Founders & Coders C.I.C](http://www.foundersandcoders.com/), a highly-selective web development school.
 I am a systems-thinker with a strong interest in service design and community building.
 I value continuous learning, collaborative working, and user-centred environments, and aspire to explore all aspects of UX design with likeminded people.

 ---